ACCESS-NRI/access-hive.org.au/docs/models/configurations/access-esm.md

 <img src="../../../assets/model-config-logos/access-esm-config.png" alt="ACCESS CM model" class="image-background center-img with-border with-padding"></img>

-The ACCESS **E**arth **S**ystem **M**odel,, ACCESS-ESM, is a fully-coupled global climate model that also includes representations of land and ocean biogeochemisty.
-This means it can simulate both the physical climate and global biogeochemical cycles (the carbon cycle in particular)
+The ACCESS **E**arth **S**ystem **M**odel (ACCESS-ESM) is a fully-coupled global climate model that also includes representations of land and ocean biogeochemisty.
+This means it can simulate both the physical climate and global biogeochemical cycles (the carbon cycle in particular).

 ACCESS-NRI will release an ACCESS-ESM model configuration.
 The first release of ACCESS-ESM will be derived from the [CSIRO ACCESS-ESM1.5 configuration](#access-esm15) and will include [atmosphere], [land] and [land biogeochemistry], [ocean] and [ocean biogeochemistry], and [sea ice] components.

 ## <div class="center-icons"> [ACCESS-ESM1.5]  </div>

 ACCESS-ESM1.5 [@Ziehn2020-fq] is a fully-coupled climate model with land and ocean carbon cycle components.
-ACCESS-ESM1.5 has mainly been developed to enable Australia to participate in the Coupled Model Intercomparison Project Phase 6 (CMIP6) with an ESM version.
+ACCESS-ESM1.5 was developed primarily to enable Australia to participate in the Coupled Model Intercomparison Project Phase 6 (CMIP6) with an ESM version.

-The component models are:
+The model component are:

 - Atmosphere model (UM vn7.3, GA7.1): N96 resolution (1.875° x 1.25°, 38 levels).